-While looking the same as the previous model, the more compact design actually makes the RBK752 a lot better, in my opinion.
+While looking the same as the previous model, the more compact design makes the RBK752 a lot better, in my opinion.
 The hardware units are now shorter and narrower, yet it has the theme thickness, resulting in a better footing.
 They won't topple easily.

-Netgear Orbi AX4200 (RBK752)’s detail photos
+Netgear Orbi AX4200 (RBK752): detail photos

-Pre-sync hardware, familiar setup setup process
+Pre-sync hardware, the familiar setup process

 Other than the minor differences in the look, ports, and Wi-Fi specs, the Orbi RBK752 shares the rest with the RBK852.
 To avoid repeating myself, I'll recap them here.

-(Note: Each unit does have a sync button which is only necessary when you use it with hardware unit of another Orbi set or a standalone Orbi satellite.)
+(Note: Each unit does have a sync button which is only necessary when you use it with a hardware unit of another Orbi set or a standalone Orbi satellite.)

-Standard feature set, Zero Wi-Fi settings
+Standard feature set, zero Wi-Fi settings

-Like the case of the RBK852, the RBK752, specifically the RBR750 router, has a common set of network settings found in most home routers.
+Like the case of the RBK852, the RBK752, specifically the RBR750 router, has a standard set of network settings found in most home routers.
 These include QoS, Dynamic DNS, IP address reservation, port-forwarding, and so on.

 Netgear Orbi AX4200 (RBK752): Excellent performance

 Without a multi-gig port, the RBK752 doesn't have any chance to wow anyone in its sustained Wi-Fi 6 throughput.
-As it turned out, though, the mesh very well in my testing, even edging out the beefier cousin in certain tests.
+As it turned out, though, the mesh very well in my testing, even edging out the beefier cousin in specific tests.

-Indeed, as a router, the RBR750 scored sustained speeds between some 710Mbps to 875Mbps to a 2×2 Wi-Fi 6 client, which had the negotiated connection of 1.2Gbps within the range of up to 40 feet (12 m) away.
+Indeed, the RBR750 router had sustained speeds ranging from 710Mbps to 875Mbps a 1.2Gbps-connected 2x2 Wi-Fi 6 client up to 40 feet (12 m) away.